richardhapb/lspdock/README.md

 ## Configuration

-LSProxy uses a configuration file located at:
+LSProxy uses the following configuration hierarchy: if the top configuration file is present, use that configuration.
+Use one configuration file at a time.
+If an option is not present and the next config file contains it, that option will not be used.

 ```
+<project-directory>/lsproxy.toml
 ~/.config/lsproxy/lsproxy.toml
 ```